 In addition to updating your umbrella policy in a bull market, your homeowners insurance policy likely needs to be increased as well.
+Given real estate values have surged higher, your house may be underinsured.

 I like to keep my real estate values static in my net worth calculations to keep me motivated.
 It encourages me to work harder and find new ways to build wealth.